whizzml/examples/k-means-minus-two/readme.md

 - k: the number of clusters desired

-- l: the number of anomalies to be removed at each step
+- l: the number of anomalies to be removed at each step If 0<l<1, it will be considered as a percentage of the total number of rows.

 - threshold: the minimum desired Jaccard index between iterations